waynexia/FunctionGo/help/FunctionDescribeLanguage's_syntax.md

 # Formula Describe Language #

-only contains half angle symbol
+only contains half-width character
-> A-Z, a-z, ' " ^ () + - * /
+> A-Z, a-z, ' " () + - * /

-Variables are surround by a pair of apostrophes
+Variables are surrounded by a pair of apostrophes
 > Variable X should be 'X'

-Transcendental Functions can be represent by their name, and follows a pair of brackets.
-Here are supports funcions
+Transcendental Functions can be represented by their name, and follows a pair of brackets.
+Here are supported funcions
 > sin('x') &nbsp;cos('x') &nbsp;tan('x') &nbsp;arcsin('x') &nbsp; arccos('x') &nbsp; arctan('x')

 >ln('x') &nbsp;lg('x')

-These functions can be combinas to a composite function
+These functions can be combines to a composite function
 >sin(ln('x'))

 Besides, normal Logarithmic Function should be represented in this way